 To be informed about OpenCPI events (releases, updates, etc.), you can subscribe to the OpenCPI email list for announcements and discussions by subscribing to it.
 To do this see the email lists page.

-Supported development systems (which can of course also execute OpenCPI applications), include CentOS6 and CentOS7 Linux distributions as well as MacOS Sierra.
-If developing for FPGAs, your development system must support tools such as Xilinx ISE and ISim, Altera Quartus, or Modelsim.
+Supported development systems (which can of course also execute OpenCPI applications), include CentOS6 and CentOS7 Linux distributions as well as MacOS Sierra and Mojave.
+If developing for FPGAs, your development system must support tools such as Xilinx ISE and ISim, Xilinx Vivado and Xsim, Altera Quartus, or Modelsim.
 These are not supported on MacOS.
 Bringing up OpenCPI on other Linux distributions has been done, but is not yet covered by the documented installation procedures.